CarlosX/DotaCR/README.md

 DotaCR
 ======

-Dota 2 Custom Realms
+Dota 2 Custom Realms - Frota branch

-C# program to automatically mod Dota 2 and manage creating servers abd game lobbies.
+Will hopefully make it easy to host and join Frota games.

-Made by Stealth107, Cheese and TheBloodSeeker.
+Made by

+* Stealth107
+* Cheese
+* DeadCake
+* TheBloodSeeker
+* Gubbe
+* Greenboxal
+* RightClickHarder

+Thanks to the following testers:

+* Prof Jacobsen
+* Maxzoo
+* Pyker
+* SubNoize
+* KiloSierra
+* The Disaster

+Also thanks to all the users who host games using DotaCR, and submitted bug reports.
+You know who you are!